wikimedia/pywikibot/tests/README.rst

 `travis-ci #4350 <https://github.com/travis-ci/travis-ci/issues/4350>`_).

-It is strongly recommended that an untrusted bot account is created for travis tests, using a password that is not shared with trusted accounts.
+It is strongly recommended that an untrusted bot account is created for Travis tests, using a password that is not shared with trusted accounts.

-Appveyor CI
+AppVeyor CI
 ===========

-After changes are published into a github repository, tests may be run on a Microsoft Windows box provided by ci.appveyor.com according to the configuration in .appveyor.yml file.
+After changes are published into a GitHub repository, tests may be run on a Microsoft Windows box provided by ci.appveyor.com according to the configuration in .appveyor.yml file.
 To do this:

-1. create a github and appveyor account
+1. create a GitHub and AppVeyor account
-2. fork the main github repository
+2. fork the main GitHub repository
 3. create a project in ci.appveyor.com
 4. go to https://ci.appveyor.com/project/<username>/pywikibot/settings
    and enter the custom configuration .yml filename: .appveyor.yml
 5. push changes into the forked git repository
 6. watch the build at https://ci.appveyor.com/<username>/pywikibot/history

-The 'user' tests are not yet enabled on appveyor builds.
+The 'user' tests are not yet enabled on AppVeyor builds.

 CircleCI
 ========

-After changes are published into a github repository, tests may be run on CircleCI Ubuntu servers.
+After changes are published into a GitHub repository, tests may be run on CircleCI Ubuntu servers.

-1. create a github and circleci account
+1. create a GitHub and CircleCI account
-2. fork the main github repository
+2. fork the main GitHub repository
 3. create a project in circleci.com
 4. go to https://circleci.com/gh/<username>/pywikibot/edit#env-vars
    and add the following variables: